WISIT – The WifOR Sustainability Impact Tool

 For monetization, users can use WifOR’s coefficients or those of the Value Balancing Alliance (VBA).
 These are the determined conversion values, which are used to evaluate the societal significance of physical units and convert them into monetary values.
 In the last step, users can filter the results by country or sector.

 There are various options for presenting the results.
 The bar chart creates a diagram for an indicator selected from a dropdown menu on the left.
 The available options can be placed on the x- and y-axis by drag and drop.
-In the example, the graph shows that most greenhouse gas emissions are generated by services and transport – broken down by supply chain level.
+In the example, the graph shows that most greenhouse gas emissions are generated by Product B in Tier 1.
 As a result, the company has found a hotspot.
 The results can be downloaded as an Excel list if requested.

 The sunburst diagram works in a similar way.
 An indicator is first selected from the dropdown menu and the elements can then be dragged and dropped into the box on the right.
-This visualizes the indirect and induced jobs created by pharmaceutical production in different tiers.
+This visualizes the greenhouse gas emissions caused by the different by the different products by their respective vendors in different tiers.

 With the help of these analyses, organizations can make decisions based on the resulting social, environmental, and economic impact.
 WifOR has been supporting companies, ministries, associations, and industries for over a decade to develop targeted measures to improve their sustainability strategies.
 If you would like to learn more about our methodology, please get in touch with our experts.